3ev/phingy/README.md

 ###'Skel' files

 Phingy will automatically generate files from `.skel` files anywhere in your project.
-These files can include Phing properties which will be replace with their actual values at compile time.
+These files can include Phing properties which will be replaced with their actual values at compile time.

 You may for example want to create an Apache vhost config file for your project,